Ruulul/Ruulul/README.md

 ## Intro
 - 👋 Hi, I’m Val, despite the username
-- 👀 I’m interested in javascript, Node JS, React JS and React Native
-- 🌱 I’m currently learning React
+- 🌱 I’m currently working with Svelte, Prisma ORM, Express and Nodemailer.
-- 💞️ I’m looking to collaborate on systems, games, or to get a job as a dev
+- 💞️ My favorite kind of technology to learn to work and develop on is p2p based ones, specially IPFS and Hypercore.
 - 📫 How to reach me:
   * @V_142857 on Telegram
   * 5-142857#7577 on Discord